fialovy/reddit_terminal_joke/README.md

 You have to do a little actual work for this.
 Tragic, I know.

-Nowadays, it's a lot easier to just use [praw](https://praw.readthedocs.io/en/stable/getting_started/quick_start.html) to deal with reddit + Python, but for laziness' sake (after all, it took me five years to remove the requirements.txt 🙃), we'll stick with `HTTPBasicAuth` since it still appears to work just fine (on my machine™️).
+Nowadays, it's a lot easier to just use [praw](https://praw.readthedocs.io/en/stable/getting_started/quick_start.html) to deal with reddit + Python, but for laziness' sake (after all, it took me five years to remove the requirements.txt 🙃), we'll stick with `requests` and `HTTPBasicAuth` since it still appears to work just fine (on my machine™️).

 First, you'll need to obtain a reddit account if you don't have one already, and